nx-lr/32chars-js/README.md

 ## History

 JavaScript is a great programming language.
 And just as it is great, it's also funny, weird and complicated.

-comes from JavaScript is weird and complicated.
 Much of that weirdness comes from its _loose typing_ that is "_completely detached from reality_" [Jeff Delaney, Fireship.io], allowing any expression to be evaluated as any type.

 Programmers have come up with many ways of exploiting this weird language by developing encoders or [obfuscators](https://obfuscator.io) to hide their scripts in plain sight.
 And some of them without the use of letters or numbers.